zzuutt/CustomerRef/Readme.md

 # Customer Ref module

-This module allows you to manage the customer number for your orders.
+This module allows you to manage the customer reference. compatible Thelia 2.0

 ## Installation